mbarcia/drupsible-memcached/README.md

 drupsible-memcached
 ===================

-Install and configure Memcached service daemon and its PHP5 memcached extension.
+Install and configure Memcached service daemon.
+If PHP-FPM is present in the system, also install the PHP5 memcached extension.

 Requirements
 ------------

-This role requires PHP5 FPM (Fast Process Manager) to be present.
+This role DOES NOT requires PHP5 FPM (Fast Process Manager) to be present.
+But if it is, it will install the PHP5 memcached extension.

 This role can be used indepedently and does NOT require Drupsible to run.

 Example Playbook